 II.
-FISCAL IMPACT:
+FISCAL IMPACT: N/A

 III.
 DISCUSSION: State Law (RCW 53.20) requires Port district's to have a Comprehensive Scheme of Development and Harbor Improvements (Comp Scheme) and capital expenditures must be consistent with the Comp Scheme.
-The Port of Kennewick's existing Comp Scheme was adopted in 2011 and amended in 2013 to reflect the Commission's decision to close and redevelopment the former Vista Field Airport site.
+The Port of Kennewick's Comp Scheme was recently updated and revised in November 2016 by Resolution 2016-33, however at that time the final master plans for two significant Port holdings were referenced as ongoing but had not been finalized.